Last reviewed 10 August 2020

 After a spell of high temperatures the arrangements for ensuring thermal comfort should be reviewed.
 Were the arrangements effective?
 What do the employees think?
 Have they expressed their satisfaction or have there been any complaints?
 Has there been any change in the frequency of unsafe actions, accidents, illnesses and absenteeism?
 Has productivity been maintained or reduced?

-It seems likely that heatwaves will become a more common feature of future summers and, consequently, managers of offices and other indoor workplaces should have procedures in place ready to counter the effect of high temperatures.
+Heatwaves seem set to become a more common feature of future summers and, consequently, managers of offices and other indoor workplaces should have procedures in place ready to counter the effect of high temperatures.